sebastian-mutz/fsml/paper/paper.md

 # Acknowledgements

-I gratefully acknowledge the Fortran-lang community efforts that this project benefits from (fpm, stdlib, and LFortran), as well as the always helpful discussions the with the same community on Fortran-lang  discourse and GitHub.
+I gratefully acknowledge the fortran-lang community efforts that this project integrates (fpm, stdlib, and LFortran), as well as the always helpful discussions the with the same community on fortran-lang discourse and GitHub.
 I also extend my gratitude to Herbert Peck.

 # References